IBE160/SG-Oslo-Best/docs/ux-design-specification.md

 ### 8.2 Accessibility Strategy

 *   **WCAG Compliance Target:** **WCAG 2.1 Level A.**
-    *   **Rationale:** Given the MVP focus and the decision to defer full screen reader support, targeting Level A is a pragmatic starting point.
-This ensures basic accessibility, addressing fundamental barriers, while allowing us to focus on core functionality.
-Level AA and full screen reader support will be targeted post-MVP.
+    *   **Rationale:** For this school project, the team has agreed to target WCAG 2.1 Level A for the MVP.
+This is a pragmatic starting point that ensures basic accessibility is addressed, while allowing development to focus on core functionality.
+The decision to defer full screen reader optimization and a Level AA target to post-MVP has been noted and accepted for the project's current scope.
 *   **Key Requirements (focused on Level A for MVP):**
     *   **Color Contrast:** Ensure sufficient contrast for text and essential UI components.
     *   **Keyboard Navigation:** All interactive elements must be reachable and operable using only the keyboard.